talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 so we DON'T need to remove/unallocate any allocations for the existing/unchanged course requests in the initial/current solution to free up section space (to give new course requests an opportunity to be sectioned into other sections)

+ If a course have multiple labs and a student who has a course request for this course has a section conflict (either availabilty of time overlap conflict) in being allocated to one of the (sections of one of the) labs of this course, will not be allocated to any (to any sections to any other) of the labs of this course (even though there is ample  available space and no time overlaps in the other labs of this course for this student to be allocated to)
+ - i.e. the course request will remain unallocated (Refer to 2021-Sem2-CAES-Wvl's initial solution)

 TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file